Halley Research Station: Base life

 Life in Antarctica is dominated by the seasons, with a short, hectic summer and a long winter.
 In bases such as Halley that are resupplied by sea, the most significant event of the year is the arrival of the resupply ship (planned RRS Sir David Attenborough, until 2020 RRS Ernest Shackleton, before 1999, RRS Bransfield) in late December.
 This is followed by intense activity to unload all supplies before the ship has to leave again; typically, this is done in less than two weeks.

-The Halley summer season runs from as early as mid-October when the first plane lands, until early March when the ship has left and the last aircraft leaves transiting through Halley and on to Rothera Research Station before heading to South America.
+The Halley summer season runs from as early as mid-October when the first plane lands, until early March when the ship has left and the last aircraft leaves, visiting Rothera Research Station before heading to South America.

 Significant dates in the winter are sundown (last day when the Sun can be seen) on April 29, midwinter on June 21 and sunrise (first day when the Sun rises after winter) on August 13.
 Traditionally, the oldest person on base lowers the tattered flag on sundown and the youngest raises a new one on sunrise.
-Midwinter is a week-long holiday, during which a member of the wintering team is chosen to keep the old flag.